JulianGoeltz/automised_latex_template/README.md

 The main `.tex` file is located in the root folder `/main.tex`.

 ## Todos
 * Build time is currently 4 minutes, with the majority used to set up the container.
-Potentially one wants to speed up this process, or make the builds more sparse, i.e., check every 15 minutes if something happened, if so build, otherwise don't. see https://stackoverflow.com/questions/63014786/how-to-schedule-a-github-actions-nightly-build-but-run-it-only-when-there-where
+Potentially one wants to speed up this process; or make the builds more sparse, i.e., check every 15 minutes if something happened, if so build, otherwise don't. see https://stackoverflow.com/questions/63014786/how-to-schedule-a-github-actions-nightly-build-but-run-it-only-when-there-where ; or stop older builds https://stackoverflow.com/questions/58895283/stop-already-running-workflow-job-in-github-actions